KingUmana/KingUmana/README.md

-King Umana
+King Umana is a social media influencer, affiliate marketer, music marketer and Blogger.

-Emmanuel Friday Umanah, popularly known as King Umana is a Nigerian social media influencer, affiliate marketer, blogger, etc.
+.

-Born of the 22nd of December 2003, in Abuja the federal capital territory of Nigeria.
+King Umana has created a positive impact in the affairs of local businesses, and people.

-He started social media influencing, and affiliate marketing on the 15th of January, 2020.
+He started social media influencing, and affiliate marketing on 15th of January 2020.

-He has worked with different media companies and brands, and he was also Nominated for the Pulse Nigeria influencers Award, as Facebook influencer of the year 2022.
+He has worked with different brands and media companies, in Nigeria.

-He is a native of Ukanafun Local Government area of Akwa Ibom state, Nigeria.
+He was also Nominated for the pulse nigeria influencers Award, as a Facebook influencer of the year.

-He has an estimated Net Worth of : $1,200
+He is a native of Ukanafun local government area of Akwa Ibom state Nigeria.